TPincher/TriviaApp/README.md

 - Added Header and Title components
 - Refactored code on Landing page, removed excess code
 - Aded function to textTile so that optional 'active' prop can be handed in to highlight currently selected option.
+- Added custom font for titles.
+- Styled menu page

+[!CAUTION]
+New Tasks

+- Page zoom is not properly responsive.
+Needs to be looked into and will likely require revamp of styling.

 What did you struggle with?